History of Bangladesh (1971–present): Second Hasina administration

-The Awami league won national election on 29 December 2008 as part of a larger electoral alliance that also included the Jatiya Party led by former military ruler General Hussain Muhammad Ershad as well as some leftist parties.
-According to the Official Results, Bangladesh Awami League won 230 out of 299 constituencies, and together with its allies, had a total of 262 parliamentary seats.
+The Awami League won the national election on 29 December 2008 as part of a larger electoral alliance that also included the Jatiya Party led by former military ruler General Hussain Muhammad Ershad as well as some leftist parties.
+According to the official results, the Bangladesh Awami League won 230 out of 299 constituencies, and together with its allies, had a total of 262 parliamentary seats.
 The Awami League and its allies received 57% of the total votes cast.
-The AL alone got 48%, compared to 36% of the other major alliance led by the BNP which by itself got 33% of the votes.
-Sheikh Hasina, as party head, is the new Prime Minister.
-Her term of office began on 7 January 2009 after Fakhruddin Ahmed.
-The new cabinet had several new faces, including three women in prominent positions: Dr Dipu Moni (Foreign Minister), Matia Chowdhury (Agriculture Minister) and Sahara Khatun (Home Minister).
-Younger MPs with a link to assassinated members of the 1972–1975 AL government are Syed Ashraful Islam, son of Syed Nazrul Islam, Sheikh Fazle Noor Taposh, son of Sheikh Fazlul Huq Moni, and Tanjim Ahmad Sohel Taj, son of Tajuddin Ahmad.
+The AL alone got 48%, compared to 36% of the other major alliance led by the BNP, which by itself got 33% of the votes.
+Sheikh Hasina, as party head, became the new prime minister.
+Her term of office began on 7 January 2009, after Fakhruddin Ahmed.
+The new cabinet included many first-time ministers, including three women in prominent positions: Dipu Moni (Foreign Minister), Matia Chowdhury (Agriculture Minister), and Sahara Khatun (Home Minister).
+Younger MPs with a link to assassinated members of the 1972–1975 Awami League government are Syed Ashraful Islam, son of Syed Nazrul Islam; Sheikh Fazle Noor Taposh, son of Sheikh Fazlul Huq Moni; and Tanjim Ahmad Sohel Taj, son of Tajuddin Ahmad.

-Since 2009, the Awami League government faced several major political challenges, including the BRR mutiny, power crisis, unrest in garments industry and stock market fluctuations.
-Judicial achievements for the party included restoring 1972 constitution (set by the first Awami League government), beginning of war crimes trials, and guilty verdict in 1975 assassination trial.
-According to the Nielsen 2-year survey, 50% felt the country was moving in the right direction, and 36% gave the government a favourable rating.
-On 18 September 2012, Bangladesh Supreme Court declared the caretaker government led by Fakhruddin Ahmed as unconstitutional.
+Since 2009, the Awami League government faced several major political challenges, including the BDR mutiny, power crisis, unrest in the garments industry and stock market fluctuations.
+Judicial achievements for the party included restoring the 1972 constitution (set by the first Awami League government), beginning war crimes trials, and a guilty verdict in the 1975 assassination trial.
+According to the Nielsen 2-year survey, 50 per cent felt the country was moving in the right direction, and 36 per cent gave the government a favourable rating.
+On 18 September 2012, the Bangladesh Supreme Court declared the caretaker government led by Fakhruddin Ahmed as unconstitutional.

 Vision 2021 and Digital Bangladesh

-Vision 2021 was the political manifesto of the Bangladesh Awami League party before winning the National Elections of 2008.
+Vision 2021 was the political manifesto of the Bangladesh Awami League party before winning the national elections of 2008.
 It stands as a political vision of Bangladesh for the year 2021, the golden jubilee of the nation.
-The policy has been criticized as a policy emblematic of technological optimism in the context of Bangladesh and the state repression of media, low internet penetration, inadequate electricity generation.
+The policy has been criticized as a policy emblematic of technological optimism in the context of Bangladesh and the state repression of media, low internet penetration, and inadequate electricity generation.

 Digital Bangladesh implies the broad use of computers, and embodies the modern philosophy of effective and useful use of technology in terms of implementing the promises in education, health, job placement and poverty reduction.
 The party underscored a changing attitude, positive thinking and innovative ideas for the successes of "Digital Bangladesh".